openharmony/third_party_python/Doc/library/stdtypes.rst

       >>> data
       bytearray(b'z1spam')

-   One-dimensional memoryviews of hashable (read-only) types with formats 'B', 'b' or 'c' are also hashable.
+   One-dimensional memoryviews of :term:`hashable` (read-only) types with formats 'B', 'b' or 'c' are also hashable.
 The hash is defined as ``hash(m) == hash(m.tobytes())``::